ucldc/ingest_deploy/README.md

 ### 3. Harvest the collection through to CouchDB stage

-The following sections describe the process for harvesting collections through to CouchDB.
+The following sections describe the process for harvesting collections through to CouchDB stage.
 This is done via the use of "transient" <a href="http://python-rq.org/">Redis Queue</a>-managed (RQ) worker instances, which are created as needed and then deleted after use.
 Once the workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
 The end result is that CouchDB is updated.

 #### 3.1.
-Create workers

-##### <a name="createstageworker">Stage workers</a>
+Create <a name="createstageworker">stage workers</a>

-* Log into the majorTom machine.
+* Log into the majorTom stage machine.
 (52.10.100.133)
 * To activate the virtualenv in ~/workers_local/, run: `. ~/workers_local/bin/activate`
 * To create some worker machines (bare ec2 instances), run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ingest_deploy/ansible/hosts ~/code/ingest_deploy/ansible/create_worker-stage.yml --extra-vars="count=3"`

-##### <a name="createprodworker">Production workers</a>
-Production workers handle the syncing of the couchdb instances, so usually will not be running.
-* Log into the majorTom machine.
-(52.11.194.40)
-* To activate the virtualenv in ~/workers_local/, run: `. ~/workers_local/bin/activate`
-* To create some worker machines (bare ec2 instances), run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ingest_deploy/ansible/hosts ~/code/ingest_deploy/ansible/create_worker-prod.yml --extra-vars="count=3"`

 The `count=##` parameter will set the number of instances to create.
 For harvesting one small collection you can set this to `count=1`.
 To re-harvest all collections, you can set this to `count=20`.
 For anything in between, use your judgment.

 You should see output in the console as the playbook runs through its tasks.
 At the end, it will give you a status line.
 Look for `fail=0` to verify that everything ran OK.

 #### 3.2.
-Provision workers to act on harvesting
+Provision stage workers to act on harvesting

-Once this is done and the worker instances are in a state of "running", you'll need to provision the workers by installing required software, configurations and start running Akara and the worker processes that listen on the queues specified:
+Once this is done and the stage worker instances are in a state of "running", you'll need to provision the workers by installing required software, configurations and start running Akara and the worker processes that listen on the queues specified:

-##### Stage workers
 * Log into the majorTom machine.
 (52.10.100.133)
 * To provision the workers, run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]'`
 * Wait for the provisioning to finish; this can take a while, 5-10 minutes is not unusual.
 If the provisioning process stalls, use `ctrl-C` to end the process then re-do the ansible command.
 * Check the status of the the harvesting process through the <a href="https://52.10.100.133/rq/">RQ Dashboard</a>.
 You should now see the provisioned workers listed, and acting on the jobs in the queue.
 You will be able to see the workers running jobs (indicated by a "play" triangle icon) and then finishing (indicated by a "pause" icon).

-##### Production workers
-* Log into the majorTom machine.
-(52.11.194.40)
-* To provision the workers, run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-prod.yml --extra-vars='rq_work_queues=["normal-prod","low-prod"]'`
-* Wait for the provisioning to finish; this can take a while, 5-10 minutes is not

 **NOTE:** if you already have provisioned worker machines running jobs, use the --limit=<ip range> eg. --limit=10.60.22.\* to make sure you don't reprovision